ladukeisaiah/D287-Java-Frameworks/READMED287.md

 company to web viewers and include navigation to and from the “About” page and the main screen.

+CHANGES:
+-About.html:
+Html document was created and contains information about our chosen Customer's company.
+We included the information on lines 19-29. line 30-31 - link back to main page.

+-mainscreen.html:
+A link was added on line 21 to get to the About Us page

+-about.html:
+the page was created to display information about the company with a simple html setup just like the mainscreen page.
+Lines 1-15 are all the initial backbone code to declare our html document and set up the header and its associated links.
+Lines 16-33 contain the body of text/information and this is where our main content that gets displayed is located.
+The main content consists of company info declaring who they are, where they are located, and a link back to the mainscreen.html page on lines 30-31.
+Line 34 is where the closing </html> tag is located and completes about.html page.

+-AboutController.java
+This file was created to handle the HTTP requests and communication to be able to move between pages on the web application.
+Without this code we would be unable to send a request to open the about.html page. the file starts out by including a controller package and then importing spring frameworks and controllers to be able to operate our functions properly from lines 1-4.
+Line 5 contains our annotated @controller which marks it as a Spring MVC controller. within that class we define a method with @GetMapping to map the URL "about" from lines 6-13.
+This code allows us to facilitate the communication of the web application.

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should